slatedocs/slate/source/includes/_resourcedefns.md

 The number of writes on the SD card.
 Rendered only if this is an HP-certified SD card.

 ## HpiLOFederatedGroupCapping

+This resource manages the system's participating in iLO Federation group power capping.

 **Properties**

 > **Resource Instances of this Type**: